-New Delhi-based Ruben Banerjee is the former editor-in-chief of Outlook magazine and the author of two acclaimed books.
+New Delhi-based Ruben Banerjee is the former editor-in-chief of Outlook magazine and the author of three acclaimed books.

 By selectively targeting the country’s Muslims, the ruling far-right BJP appeases its core Hindu base.

 The hijab ban and several other controversies in Karnataka state have compromised Bengaluru's status as India's Silicon Valley.